 The recipe for blueberry crumble was given to my grandmother in a cookbook published by the women’s club of Anchorage in the late ’50s.
 My grandma received the cookbook from my great-grandmother, her mother-in-law, as a wedding gift.
 My great-grandmother was part of the women’s club and had her own recipes published in the book as well.
 My grandma tried the “blueberry crunch” recipe as it’s called in the recipe book, and has been in love with it ever since.

 “Some of the recipes in this book I’ve changed, but not this one.
-This one is perfect,” said Butcher
+This one is perfect,” Butcher said.

 The recipe is relatively simple, despite the delicious and crowd pleasing results it receives.
 Make sure to let the dessert completely cool before serving, as it’s too runny and messy if served right after it’s taken out of the oven.
 The perfect way to serve it, the way it’s been served to me my entire life, according to grandma is to “warm it up and serve it with vanilla ice cream.”

 4 cups of blueberries (“they have to be Alaskan” said Grandma Sylvia)